phphd/exceptional-matcher/README.md

 }
 ```

+Eventually when `phd_exceptional_validation` middleware has processed the exception, it will
+throw `ExceptionalValidationFailedException` so that it can be caught and processed as needed.

-The `$exception` object enfolds constraint violations with the respectively mapped constraint violations.
-This
+The `$exception` object contains respectively mapped constraint violations.
+This violation list can be used for example
-violation list can be used for example to render errors into html-form or to serialize them into a json-response.
+to render errors into html-form or to serialize them for a json-response.

-## Advanced usage ⚙️
+## Features 📖

 `#[ExceptionalValidation]` and `#[Capture]` attributes allow you to implement very flexible mappings.
-Here are just few examples of how you can use them.
+Here are examples of how you can use them.

-### Capturing exceptions on nested objects
+### Including nested objects for mapper

 `#[ExceptionalValidation]` attribute works side-by-side with Symfony Validator `#[Valid]` attribute.
 Once you have
 defined these, `#[Capture]` attribute can be specified on the nested objects.